Semi-Supervised Representation Learning based on Probabilistic Labeling: Introduction

-In recent years, semi-supervised learning has attracted attention from many researchers and several algorithms have been designed for semi-supervised learning that can relate to the present work.
+\textbf{Prior Art: }In recent years, semi-supervised learning has attracted attention from many researchers and several algorithms have been designed for semi-supervised learning that can relate to the present work.
 Graph-based algorithms, which usually define a loss function for labeled data and use unlabeled as a regularizer, are important classes of semi-supervised learning methods.
-Example of this class are \cite{blum2001, zhu2003} that try to convey the labels to the unlabeled data over the edges of the graph.
+Example of this class are \cite{blum2001,zhu2003} that try to convey the label information over the edges of the graph.
 Label propagation has been tried in many other articles including \cite{zang2012} which, inspired by the idea of locally linear embedding (LLE) \cite{roweis2000}, assumes the labels of data points can be linearly constructed by the labels of their adjacent samples in an sparse neighborhood and \cite{zhang2015}, which tries to propagate the labels over pairs of data points.
 Transductive support vector machines (TSVM) is another class of algorithms, used by \cite{chapelle2005}, in which the goal is to maximize the margin for both unlabeled and labeled points.

-However, an important point in semi-supervised learning is that there exists no guarantee that the use of unlabeled data will help us to achieve a better representation of the data.
-In an excellent work by Cozman et. al \cite{cozman2003}, the important question "Do Unlabeled Data Improve or Degrade Classification Performance?" was addressed and it was shown that, not only unlabeled data can be useless in learning a new representation, but also it can degrade the performance of the algorithm in many cases.
-To reduce the likelihood of having destructive unlabeled samples, there is a set of assumptions about the structure of the underlying distribution of data, including smoothness assumption, clustering assumption, and manifold assumption, that researchers usually make one of them.
+Unlike off-the-shelf feature extraction, \cite{nouredanesh2016gabor, nouredanesh2016radon}, there exists no guarantee in semi-supervised learning that the use of unlabeled data will help us to achieve a better representation of the data \cite{cozman2003}.
+To reduce the likelihood of having destructive unlabeled samples, there is a set of assumptions about the structure of the distribution of data, including smoothness assumption, clustering assumption, and manifold assumption.